MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.IsConflict.md

  objNewMail.Body = _

- "This e-mail message was created automatically on " & Now
+ "This email message was created automatically on " & Now

  objNewMail.To = "Jeff Smith"